JordanL2/ModularCalculator/README.md

 ## Features
 * Dates:
 	* Timezones?
-	* Adding years/months to dates issue:
 	* Date function to increment a particular element of the date, eg dateincrement('2017-01-01', 3, 'year') => '2020-01-01' (also: datedecrement)
-		* Alternatively, dateadd checks if the unit is year or month, and number is integer, and increments year/month in that case - too much black magic
-* Feature to execute an arbitrary script as a function, with the parameters as command line arguments and STDOUT being the return value
-	* Works like user defined functions but with @@ symbol to execute as default
 * Ability to alter operator symbols as feature options
 * Ability to rename functions as feature options
 * Should bitwise not operator only allow positive integers, and throw error if something else?
-* ARRAYS:
 * Any variables put into an array are by-value, the ref is never used later to refetch the variable's value
-	* Functions:
-		* replace element? technically possible with element and concat
-		* delete element? technically possible with element and concat

 ## Functions
-* Display operator/function syntax info on parameter validation error
 * Function to remove leading zeros on binary numbers

 ## Units